jgillick/python-pause/README.rst

 How it works
 ------------

 When you create a pause, it will determine what the end time of that pause should be.
 Then a loop will be started that will continually check the current time against the end time.
-When the current time is equal or greater than the end time, the method will return and your program can resume.
+When the current time is equal or greater than the end time, the method will allow your program can resume.

 Precision
 ---------